f-taveras/Gallery-of-Horns/README.md

 * Lots of new things to learn.
 It seems like after getting the structure right, react will be more natural :D

-Number and name of feature: Feature #1: Display Images
+Number and name of feature: Feature #1: Display a Modal

-Estimate of time needed to complete: 30 mins
+Estimate of time needed to complete: 45 mins

-Finish time: Finished this yesterday on the expected time
+Finish time: 15 mins

-Number and name of feature: Feature #2: Allow users to favorite

-Estimate of time needed to complete: 1hr

-Took me about 30 mins

-Number and name of feature: Feature #3: Bootstrap

-This feature is on the works
+Lot faster than expected!